trunkclub/lumberjack/README.md

 - Displays this in an incredibly basic React app that can be copy/pasted into a Paper doc

 ## Setup:
-Currently, running reports depends on the following:
+Running reports depends on the following:
+* You've run `npm install` in the root directory and `yarn` in the `app` directory
 * Customer App is currently running at `localhost:10081`
 * Customer App's login page form fields have been updated with IDs for puppeteer to find:
   * `#login-email`